Gwali-1/Swytch/docs/docs/RequestContext.md

 current request, such as parameters, headers, and authentication status.
 This not only simplifies request handling but also makes your code more maintainable and modular.

-### Why is `RequestContext` Important?

-- It encapsulates all critical information about the HTTP request and response, ensuring that your application has easy access to the data it needs to process requests and generate appropriate responses.
-- Most response extension methods are available through `RequestContext` because it gives direct access to the `HttpListenerResponse` object, allowing for seamless interaction with the response stream (e.g., writing data back to the client).
-- By passing `RequestContext` to your handler methods, you ensure that each method can work with the specific details of the current request, without the need for repetitive code or global state management.
-This makes the request handling process clean and maintainable.